w3c/wai-about-wai/_about/translating/guides/translation-guidance.md

 ## We are here to help

 If you have any questions about the translation, please report them in the related GitHub issue so that WAI team and other volunteers can help.
-Alternatively, send an e-mail to [group-wai-translations@w3.org](mailto:group-wai-translations@w3.org)[^1].
+Alternatively, send an e-mail to the publicly-archived [public-wai-translations@w3.org](mailto:public-wai-translations@w3.org) mailing-list.

 We are happy to help you decide on the best translated wording by sharing the considerations and nuances that went into choosing the wording for the English page.

-[^1]: Emails sent to `group-wai-translations@w3.org` are not publicly visible.